22 Top-Rated Beaches in California

 For those seeking upscale accommodations, the three-star Embassy Suites by Hilton Mandalay Beach Resort is a good choice.
 This beachfront resort hotel boasts ocean views and easy access to Mandalay Beach.
 The property features a large outdoor swimming pool, spa, tennis courts, and a casual California-style restaurant.
 Some rooms have terraces overlooking the beach.

-Also known as Point Reyes Beach, The Great Beach is part of the vast Point Reyes National Seashore, and it's only an hour from San Francisco.
-The Great Beach lives up to its name, with 11 miles of raw, rugged beach – no houses, no restaurants, nothing but beach.
+Also known as Point Reyes Beach, Great Beach is part of the vast Point Reyes National Seashore, and it's only an hour from San Francisco.
+Great Beach lives up to its name, with 11 miles of unspoiled sandy beach.
+There are no houses, no restaurants, nothing but beach.
 The wild scenery is typical of the undeveloped stretches of coastline in Northern California.

-If you want to stay nearby, Olema House is a cozy rustic-chic lodge set on four acres of gardens adjacent to the Point Reyes National Seashore.
+For those seeking accommodations in the area, Olema House is an excellent choice.
+This cozy rustic-chic lodge set on four acres of gardens adjacent to the Point Reyes National Seashore.
 The three-star property has 22 guest rooms and a restaurant that serves seasonal cuisine prepared from locally sourced ingredients.
 There are also two cottages, one of which is ideal for families.

 22. Centerville Beach County Park, Ferndale